Helping your teen learn how to become financially independent as they transition to adulthood.

-Only half of survey respondents listed “gaining financial independence from my parents” as a financial goal.
+Only half of the survey respondents listed “gaining financial independence from my parents” as a financial goal.

 That’s not all that surprising when you consider the number of Millennials who are still struggling to become financially independent.
 Saddled with high tuition costs, crushing student debt and stagnant wages, young Millennials struggle to stand on their own feet.
 Living without at least some support from parents is becoming harder and harder for young people to achieve.

-That may explain why the generation that follows Millennials don’t see this as a key goal.
+That may explain why the generation that follows Millennials doesn’t see this as a key goal.
 They may understand just how hard that hill is to climb in today’s environment.

 The fascinating details